get10101/start9-itchysats-wrapper/docs/instructions.md

 # Configuration

 ItchySats on the Embassy requires a fully synced Electrum (electrs) node as a source for blockchain data.
 This requirement will be automatically enforced by EmbassyOS.
+The password can be found in the `Properties`.